ast-fortiss-tum/perturbation-drive/README.md

-# Perturbation Drive
+# PerturbationDrive

-A library to test the robustness and ability to generalize to unseen roads of Self-Driving-Cars via image perturbations and road generators.
+A library to test the robustness and ability to generalize to unseen roads of self-driving cars via image perturbations and road generators.

-This library is split up into three sections:
+This library has three main modules:

 1) A collection of the most common perturbation functions which can be used by itself.
 2) A benchmarking controller to benchmark the robustness of models to common image perturbations.
 This controller can be used for end-to-end tests and offline testing.
 3) Modular simulator integration.
-New simulators can be integrated by implementing a predefined interface and this project shows the example integration of the [Self Driving Sandbox Donkey](https://docs.donkeycar.com/guide/deep_learning/simulator/) (here often referred as SDSandbox) and [Udacity](https://github.com/udacity/self-driving-car-sim) Simulator.
-Note, that the simualtors used in this project have been adapted minimally to suits the scope of this project.
+New simulators can be integrated by implementing a predefined interface and this project shows the example integration of the [Self Driving Sandbox Donkey](https://docs.donkeycar.com/guide/deep_learning/simulator/) (here often referred to as SDSandbox) and [Udacity](https://github.com/udacity/self-driving-car-sim) Simulator.
+Note, that the simulators used in this project have been adapted minimally to suit the scope of this project.

 ![PerturbationDrive Overview Library Architecture](./docAssets/perturbationDriveOverview.png "PerturbationDrive Overview")